A corner of Hoa Lu ancient capital now

 Fine 14th century Tran Dynasty “Celedon” Porcelain

 In 1010 the new King moved the capital to Thang Long (Hanoi).
-While Hoa Lu had been a successful bulwark against the CHinese, the new nation needed the massive plains of the Red River to feed and expand its people.
+While Hoa Lu had been a successful bulwark against the Chinese, the new nation needed the massive plains of the Red River to feed and expand its people.
 Hoa Lu became part of Trường Yên province and Prince Lý Long Bồ of the Ly Dynasty was made Regent.
-Taking his new role seriously, Lý Long Bồ continued many of the building programs and town improvements and while Hoa Lu was no longer the nation’s capital, it remained well regarded as the southern center of the new state.
+Taking his new role seriously, Lý Long Bồ continued many of the building programs and town improvements.
+While Hoa Lu was no longer the nation’s capital, it continued to grow and remained well regarded as the southern center of the new state.

 Although successfully expanding the Dai Viet kingdom south and west into Champa (Khmer) territory, the Tran were again besieged with the expansionist designs of their northern neighbor, this time in the form of the Mongolian-led Yuan Dynasty of China.
 Hoa Lu once again became a stronghold and a base against the northern invaders and it was at this time the early South Truong Yen Citadel was reconstructed.